MarcoCiau/tiki/README.md

 ## What would you do differently next time?
 In my opinion I will take advantage of the benefits of TypeScript and Clean Code principles to make the code more efficient and structured as well.

-Another improvements would be optimize the MongoDB Data Modeling considering the needs of the application and the performance of queries.
+Another improvements would be optimize the MongoDB Data Modeling considering the needs of the application and the performance of the queries.

 Lastly, I would like to implement a Database Caching strategy using Redis in combine with Stack and Hash Table Data Structures in order to improve the performance of the real-time communication with the **Web UI**.